csiben/turtl-rpm/README-turtl-server.md

-# Install and host a Turtl Server
+# Install and Host a Turtl Server

 Turtl Server is a self-hostable communication and sychronization hub enabling users to synchronize their Turtl client data across all of their devices and